Cafelatte1/frony-document-processor/README.md

 ```

 ### PDF Page Search Algorithm for LLM based chunking
-* LLM-based chunking is an advanced technique for RAG
+* LLM-based chunking is an advanced technique for RAG.
-* When using this approach, there is a key challenge is determining where a chunk originates
+* When using this approach, there is a key challenge is determining where a chunk originates.
-* The **jaccard similarity score** and **relative positional score** are used for scoring
+* The **jaccard similarity score** and **relative positional score** are used for matching each chunks to page number.
 ```python
 parser = ParserPDF()
 df = parser.parse("test_files/test_pdf.pdf")